 All these documents must be in the form set out in the Supreme Court (Administration and Probate) Rules 2014 (Vic) (“A&P Rules”).
 See also the Supreme Court Probate Office’s website (www.supremecourt.vic.gov.au), which sets out examples of these forms.

-As at 30 June 2018, total filing fees are $325.10 (where the estate’s gross value is $1,000 or more), depending on the size of the estate and the number of pages in the will.
+As at 30 June 2019, total filing fees are $325.10 (where the estate’s gross value is up to $1 million) or $606.90 (where the estate’s gross value is up to $2 million), depending on the size of the estate and the number of pages in the will.
 The registrar has the discretion to waive fees in cases of hardship (s 129(3) Supreme Court Act 1986 (Vic)).

 Affidavits are usually sworn before a commissioner of the Supreme Court for taking oaths.
 The office of the registrar of probates can supply the names of people able to witness affidavits.